5G Financing: Unbundle services, say TRAI Chair – Dr R S Sharma

 Innovative investment solutions are needed for financing the adoption of 5G technology that will have a multitude of applications and users.
-Dr. R S Sharma, Chairman, Telecom Regulatory Authority of India (TRAI) said 5G is important for strategic reasons and called for unbundling of infrastructure and investments for different services in the telecom sector.
+Dr. R S Sharma, Chair, Telecom Regulatory Authority of India (TRAI) said 5G is important for strategic reasons and called for unbundling of infrastructure and investments for different services in the telecom sector.

 This could be one way of distributing investments needed for 5G technology, Dr Sharma said addressing the Telecom Summit 2020 ’5G Technology: Forging Ahead Into a Smarter India, organized by PHD Chamber of Commerce & Industry with Telecom Equipment Manufacturers Association at the Vigyan Bhawan in Delhi.
 This could help the private telecom sector cope with the investment needs that are going to be huge, he said.

 Sharing of passive common infrastructure is an innovation of India, which China and US are now adopting and sharing of active infrastructure should now also be done and the operators need to be made aware of the benefits to them, to the government and to the users.

 It must be kept in mind that telecom players could not be investing alone in the country’s quest for 5G technology that will have multiple applications – machine to machine communications, Internet of Things, manufacturing to name a few, said Dr Sharma.
 It was mentioned by panelists that factory level 5G networks may need to be installed independent of operators and this should be brought in into the policy and sale of 5G spectrum.